CDFER/ltr303-light/README.md

 ![Schematic](/images/schematic.png)

-- The library has been tested up to 400kbps with the ESP32 platform using internal pullups.
+- The library has been tested at 400khz (for over a year) with the ESP32 using internal pullups with no errors.

 ## Acknowledgements